God Bless Guffey

 Guffey is in the middle of nowhere, a plus for motorcycle rides because it takes a while to leave the city behind.
 And, to appreciate the kind and friendly people of Guffey, you need to make sure the city is way the hell behind you.

-The Bull Moose has closed.
-On sunny Sunday afternoons Missus Fender Bunny and I sometimes danced among the locals on the big back deck.
+Sadly, the Bull Moose has closed.
+On sunny Sunday afternoons Missus Fender Bunny and I danced among the locals on the big back deck.
 But the Coronas at Freshwater remains open, and the Guffey Garage always has a treasure or two lying around.

 Truck